Welcome to all beginner, intermediate and advanced Korean learners who’ve found their way here!

 Learning the Hangul is straightforward—all you need is to memorize the characters and the sounds that are associated with them!
-Spend some time handwriting series of symbols and simultaneously pronouncing their sounds to create a audiovisual connection.
+Spend some time hand-writing series of symbols and simultaneously pronouncing their sounds to create an audiovisual connection.
 Watch this video to verify your pronunciation.

 Then, proceed to writing simple words.
-Make it easy and fun, and keep practicing no matter your level of Korean.
+Make it easy and fun, and keep practicing no matter what your level of Korean is.
 Don’t stop writing, even after you’ve mastered the strokes and sounds.
 You need to keep practicing to keep your memory sharp.

 - If you’re an absolute beginner: Use real Korean movie posters and read the words out loud.
 There aren’t so many words that it becomes overwhelming, but knowing that the content is authentic is added motivation!

 - If you’re an intermediate/advanced learner: Use karaoke songs on YouTube with lyrics in Korean at the bottom and sing along!
-Find your favorite K-pop songs for added enjoyment.
-The pace is just fast enough that the focus isn’t on reading per se, but reading fast and accurately!
+Find your favorite K-Pop songs for added enjoyment.
+The pace is just fast enough that the focus isn’t on reading per se, but reading quickly and accurately!

 There are numerous online resources to help you master and conquer the Korean alphabet.
 The Hangul Wikipedia page provides a very comprehensive overview of the alphabet.
 Better yet, the Wikibooks Essential Korean Pronunciation Rules is a good synthesis that’s just enough to get you started.

 If mnemonics are more your thing, we have a guide on the FluentU blog that’ll help you remember each character through fun and memorable associations.